sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 ```
 sudo sh -c "echo my_overlay.dtbo >> /boot/config.txt" # or just open the config.txt file and add the overlay
 ```
+or the raspbery 4 used, only is needed to add the line: "dtoverlay=i2c-sensor,mpu6050".

 reboot the rpi `sudo reboot`.